postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Deleting Workspaces

-When you delete a Workspace or a Workspace element, you erase its existence in Postman.
+When you delete a Workspace, you erase its existence in Postman.

-**Deleting Workspaces in the Dashboard**

 To delete a Workspace, go to the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"} and select a personal or team Workspace.
 In this example, we select a team Workspace to delete.